-Preliminary Planning study for the Expansion of Berthing Infrastructure in the Port of Kos Island
+Preliminary Planning study for the Expansion of Berthing Infrastructure of Kos Island Port

 The island of Kos is located in the southeastern Aegean Sea and is 187 nautical miles away from Piraeus port.
 It is considered the third largest Island (283 square kilometers) in the Dodecanese after Rhodes and Karpathos and the second most populated after Rhodes.